-Most, if not all, caught-in-between accidents caused by heavy machinery could have been prevented.
-The best prevention for caught in-between accidents is to practice safety protocols.
+Most, if not all, caught-in or between accidents caused by heavy machinery could have been prevented.
+The best prevention for caught-in or between accidents is to practice safety protocols.
 Owners and managers should completely shut off all engines before servicing or inspecting.
 They should also block heavy equipment wheels to reduce the risk that an employee will become pulled into heavy machinery or get stuck in between a moving vehicle or another heavy object.

 Being Caught In Between a Vehicle and an Object

 Construction vehicles, swinging cranes, dump trucks, and forklifts all require careful operation.
 Unfortunately, workers may get caught between these vehicles and another object, causing an accident to happen.
-Workplace safety can prevent accidents in which a worker becomes caught between a vehicle and an object.
+Workplace safety can prevent accidents in which a worker becomes caught between a vehicle and an object, such as a loading dock.
 People driving the vehicles should use caution and check their mirrors and blind spots before moving the vehicle.
 Additionally, workers should be trained to recognize the risks of working with or around heavy machinery and how best to prevent these types of accidents from occurring.

 - Loss of limb or digits